lkrsova/lkrsova.github.io/_posts/2022-07-08-leveldesign-resources.md

 Along the way, I’ve built a **database of resources, discovered awesome communities, and surrounded myself with a network of people that have helped me**, both directly and indirectly, with becoming a level designer. **This post is all about appreciating those connections and sharing all the resources with others**.

-_This is not at all a guide on how to break into the game industry_ or how to become a level designer in a short period of time.
+_This is not at all a guide on how to break into the game industry_.
 In the best possible scenario, this post will give you an idea of where to go next and what this discipline entails.
 I put these resources together because I wish I had something like this when I started my own journey.

 Enjoy!